 It shows that within a mile of our office in Camden there were a total of 98 road accident casualties, including 12 serious injury cases and two fatalities in 2011.
 The map is interactive, so that if you have been unfortunate enough to be involved in an accident you can enter the details straight on to the map and we will use the figures for 2012 and 2013 as evidence in the campaign for safer roads for cyclists in London.

-If you have been injured whilst cycling contact us to find out whether you can make a no win no fee claim for compensation.
+If you or someone you know has been injured whilst cycling contact us to find out whether you can make a no win no fee cycle accident claim for compensation.
 Once we have spoken to you and been given all the facts of your case we can advise you whether or not you can successfully bring a claim to be compensated for your injuries.
-You can contact us by: